 A 'champion' has status or clout and advocates on behalf of others.
-Champions, in fact, help legitimise the idea originator, serving as a bridge or translator between the sometimes unconventional originator (ideator or inventor) and the more traditional organization (Rosenfeld and Servo, 1990, p.
-54).
+Champions, in fact, help legitimize the idea originator, serving as a bridge or translator between sometimes unconventional originator (ideator or inventor) and the more traditional organization.
+(Rosenfeld & Servo 1990: 54).

-When you're pioneers, it's always difficult and you feel as if you're up against it or you're walking on quicksand.
+'When you're pioneers, it's always difficult and you feel as if you're up against it or you're walking on quicksand.
 But when it all happens, it all just clicks into place, and my belief is it will click into place.
-It's just a matter of finding that switch that will make it happen (quote from ATO champion interview).
+It's just a matter of finding that switch that will make it happen.' (quote from Tax Office champion interview).

-This paper examines change 'champions' in the Australian Taxation Office (ATO).
-Specifically, it explores why certain ATO staff members have become the champions or advocates of the ATO Compliance Model, a tax compliance innovation introduced into the ATO through collaboration with researchers at the Australian National University.
-It seeks to understand why ATO champions chose to become the 'translators' of the Compliance Model, as the above Rosenfeld quote suggests, and why, despite many barriers, they had faith that change would prevail, as the second quote suggests.
-Specifically, this paper seeks to examine how these individuals understood and made use of the Compliance Model; and what this can tell us about how the ATO might take the Model forward.
+This paper examines change 'champions' in the Australian Tax Office (Tax Office).
+Specifically, it explores why certain Tax Office staff members have become the champions or advocates of the Compliance Model, a tax compliance innovation introduced into the Tax Office through collaboration with researchers at the Australian National University.
+It seeks to understand why Tax Office champions chose to become the 'translators' of the Compliance Model, as the above Rosenfeld quote suggests, and why, despite many barriers, they had faith that change would prevail, as the second quote suggests.
+Specifically, this paper seeks to examine how these individuals understood and made use of the Compliance Model; and what this can tell us about how the Tax Office might take the Compliance Model forward.

-Why focus on the ATO Compliance Model champions?
-First, the presence of motivated individuals who advocate and advance new ideas is believed central to operationalising positive change within an organisation (Bouwen and Fry, 1991; Rogers, 1995; see Job and Honaker, Chapter 6, this volume; Shover, Job and Carroll, Chapter 8, this volume).
+Why focus on the Compliance Model champions?
+First, the presence of motivated individuals who advocate and advance new ideas is believed central to operationalising positive change within an organisation (see Bouwen & Fry 1988, Rogers 1995, Shover et al. 2001).
 Much has been written about the personalities and practices of these innovators.
-Yet most research has taken place in the corporate sector where innovation and profit margins are key operational and behavioural drivers (Damapour and Gopalakrishnan, 2001).
-The public service has remained a relatively uncharted area of inquiry, yet employs a significant proportion of the workforce (see Australian Bureau of Statistics, 2001), who are charged with delivering timely, effective and efficient public policy through large-scale organisational structures.1 Therefore, studying champions in the ATO offers a rare glimpse of how individuals innovate in a public service department.

-Second, research often focuses on the adoption of new ideas that have been generated within an organisation (West and Farr, 1990).
-By contrast, the Compliance Model was informed by independent academic research, that was developed within the ATO context (see Chapter 1 for details of the history and development of the Compliance Model).
-Studying the ATO Compliance Model offers an opportunity to examine how such an externally generated model is adopted and translated into meaningful practice by individuals within an organisation - a process that may become important to understand further as partnerships between universities and public organisations grow in the face of changing knowledge climates.
+Yet most research has taken place in the corporate sector where innovation and profit margins are key operational and behavioural drivers (Damapour & Gopalakrishnan 2001).
+The public service has remained a relatively uncharted area of inquiry, yet employs a significant proportion of the workforce (see Australian Bureau of Statistics 2001), who are charged with delivering timely, effective and efficient public policy through large-scale organisational structures.
+Therefore, studying champions in the Tax Office offers a rare glimpse of how individuals innovate in a public service department.
+Second, research often focuses on the adoption of new ideas that have been generated within an organisation (West & Farr 1990).
+By contrast, the Compliance Model was formed through independent academic research, that was developed within the Tax Office context (see Shover et al. 2001) for details of the history and development of the Compliance Model).
+Studying the Compliance Model offers an opportunity to examine how such an externally generated model is adopted and translated into meaningful practice by individuals within an organisation - a process that may become important to understand further as partnerships between universities and public organisations grow in the face of changing knowledge climates.